Barthélemy Charles Joseph Dumortier: Biography

+“The development of the conferve is as simple as its structure; it takes place by the attachment of new cells to the old, and this attachment always takes place from the end.
+The terminal cell elongates more than the deeper cells; then the production of a lateral bisector takes place in the inner fluid, which tends to divide the cell into two parts, of which the deeper one remains stationary, while the terminal part elongates again, forms a new inner partition, and so on.
+Is the production of the middle partition originally double or single?
+It is impossible to determine this, but it is always true that it later appears double when united, and that when two cells naturally separate, each of them is closed at both ends.”

 In 1872 he was awarded the honorary title of Minister of State.
 He also was awarded nobility with the title of earl.
 However, for unknown reasons, he did not raise the necessary patent letters and was therefore not ennobled.

 Botanist

 In the early 1820s, Dumortier published in Latin his first contribution to botany.
 In 1827 he published a complete national flora, the Florula Belgica.

 In 1829 Dumortier was already regarded as one of the greatest naturalists of the Low-Countries and became a member of the Académie de Bruxelles.
 He not only studied botany but also zoology.

 In 1835 Dumortier first proposed the genus Lepidozia.

 His reputation as a botanist was so brilliant that the Home Office asked him to be its representative in the Brussels’ Botanic Garden, then a joint stock company, supported by the State.
 In 1862, the Société Royale de Botanique de Belgique was created and Dumortier became its president.

 When the company that ran the Brussels’ botanic garden collapsed, Dumortier developed the idea of a state-owned botanic garden in the capital.
 He succeeded in convincing the Parliament in 1869 of buying the impressive herbarium and dried collections of the late Carl Friedrich Philipp von Martius.
 A few months later the state bought the garden of the 'Société Royale d’Horticulture de Belgique'.
 Dumortier hoped to create a botanic garden whose role model was the Royal Kew Gardens.

 His name was given to two plant species: to the Hemerocallis dumortieri (Hemerocallidoideae) and to the Stenocereus dumortieri (Cactaceae).

-Also he was honoured in 1863, in the naming of Mortierella, which is species are soil fungi belonging to the order Mortierellales.
-Then in 1967, Aquamortierella is a fungal genus in the Mortierellaceae family of the Zygomycota.
+He was honoured in 1863, in the naming of Mortierella, which is a genus of soil fungi belonging to the order Mortierellales.
+He was again honored in 1967, in the naming of Aquamortierella, a genus of fungi in the Mortierellaceae family of the Zygomycota.

 Some consider him to be the true discoverer of cell division, although he is rarely credited as such.